Kebab: Southeast Asia

 Satay is a kebab of seasoned, skewered, and grilled meat, served with a sauce.
-It is a dish of Southeast Asia, particularly Indonesia, Malaysia, and Thailand.
+It is a dish of Southeast Asia, particularly Indonesia, Malaysia, Philippines, and Thailand.

 Satay may consist of diced or sliced chicken, goat, lamb, mutton, beef, pork, fish, other meats, or tofu.
 Traditionally skewers from the midrib of the coconut palm frond are used, although bamboo skewers are often used instead.
 It is grilled or barbecued over a wood or charcoal fire with spicy seasonings.
 It may be served with various sauces, though most often a combination of soy and peanut sauce.
 Hence, peanut sauce is often called satay sauce.

 Satay was developed by Javanese street vendors as a unique adaptation of Indian kebab.
 The introduction of satay, and other now-iconic dishes such as tongseng and gulai kambing based on meats such as goat and lamb, coincided with an influx of Indian and Arab traders and immigrants starting in the 18th century.
 It is available almost anywhere in Indonesia, where it has become a national dish.
 In Sri Lanka, it has become a staple of the local diet as a result of the influences from the local Malay community.

 Sub-Saharan Africa

+East Africa

+Mshikaki is a traditional Kebab cooked on skewers which is a common and popular food item across East Africa.